 In contemporary Anglicanism, acolyte is a general term which covers not only servers, torchbearers, and lighters of candles but also crucifers, thurifers, and banner-bearers.

 It usually takes two years for Acolytes to learn all of their duties for the different Church services.
-Their jobs include the correct use of candles in the service, carrying the cross, assisting the clergy with the Eucharist and Baptism services, receiving the offering and sending people to the alter for Communion.
+Their jobs include the correct use of candles in the service, carrying the cross, assisting the clergy with the Eucharist and Baptism services, receiving the offering and sending people to the altar for Communion.
 Occasionally, they assist with wedding and funeral services.

 Upon completion of two years of faithful and dedicated service, a cross on a ribbon is awarded the Acolyte.
 For each additional year of service, a small cross is attached to the ribbon of the two-year cross.